-Listing 5.6.
-SEISMIC JavaScript code

-an LLVM-based JS compiler that yields a JS-Wasm pair of files for inclusion on web pages.
-The JS file contains an aliased list of exported functions, where we insert our new entries for the counters (4).
+To evaluate our approach, we instrumented and profiled the web apps listed in Table 5.3.
+The majority of Wasm code we profiled was identifiable as having been compiled with Emscripten, an LLVM-based JS compiler that yields a JS-Wasm pair of files for inclusion on web pages.
+The JS file contains an aliased list of exported functions, where we insert our new entries for the counters (3).
 The remaining Wasm programs we profiled have a similar structure to the output of Emscripten, so they can be modified in a similar manner.